|2013 Memorial Day Parade |

 The delivery of healthcare has changed considerably since the arrival of the Bonts in 1957.
 However, the Ludlow Health Center (LHC), which is part of Springfield Hospital’s Federally Qualified Health Center (FQHC) designation, provides care to many in the community in a manner similar to what the Bonts provided.
 FQHCs are open to everyone.
 The centers care for patients covered by Medicaid, Medicare and private insurance, as well as those who have no insurance.
 Payments are on a sliding scale, so people with low or moderate incomes can afford the services.

 As for Phineas Gage, he was taken to his "boarding house," which by all accounts was directly across the street from the current War Memorial.
-Stop by the Museum on Sunday, from 2 -4 pm, to pick up a copy of the Phineas Gage Walking Tour.
+Stop by the Museum on Sundays in the summer, from 2 -4 pm, to pick up a copy of the Phineas Gage Walking Tour or down load it from the Cavendish Historical Society's blog.